-Among her many honors and awards are the American Chemical Society PROGRESS /Dreyfus Lectureship, the Dreyfus Special Grants Program Award, the Air Force Office of Scientific Research Young Investigator Award, the Wechsler Award for Excellence, the Othmer Junior Fellow Award, the National Institute’s of Health Postdoctoral Fellowship, and the National Science Foundation Pre-doctoral Fellowship.
+Among her many honors and awards are the Executive Leadership in Academic Technology and Engineering Fellowship, American Chemical Society PROGRESS /Dreyfus Lectureship, the Dreyfus Special Grants Program Award, the Air Force Office of Scientific Research Young Investigator Award, the Wechsler Award for Excellence, the Othmer Junior Fellow Award, the National Institute’s of Health Postdoctoral Fellowship, and the National Science Foundation Pre-doctoral Fellowship.

-Montclare is the author of numerous papers for refereed journals, colloquia, and seminars and holds two patents.
+Montclare is the author of numerous papers for refereed journals, colloquia, and seminars and holds several patents.

 She is a member of the American Chemical Society, the International Society for Pharmaceutical Engineering, the Biophysical Society, the Materials Research Society, the Biochemical Society, the Protein Society and American Association of Cancer Research, and the American Institute of Chemical Engineers.

 Maurica S. Lewis, Jinhui Zhao & Jin K. Montclare.
 Development and Implementation of High School Chemistry Modules using Touch-Screen Technologies.
 J. Chem.
 Ed.
 (2012) 89, 1012-1018.

 Robert Lorenzini, Maurica S. Lewis & Jin K. Montclare.
 College-Mentored Polymer/Materials Science Modules for Middle and High School Students.
 J. Chem.
 Ed.
 (2011) 88, 1105-1108.